aryanrsuri/boar/README.rst

-Hog
+Kline
 ====

-Hog is a C-style language for the productive programmer
+Klin is a C-style language for the productive programmer
-  * No macros
+        * No Macros